 As water is the most important natural resource on our planet, and its availability is threatened by climate change, European agreements - from the National Strategy for Sustainable Development to the National Adaptation to Climate Change Plan - are focusing on water loss as a top priority.
-In fact, many tenders and contracts are planned to modernize and streamline the water the Netherlands, Poland, and the United distribution system in order to curb water Kingdom.
-Amongst many other consequenloss, especially in southern Italy.
-The Italian ces, thousands of people were left without Ministry of Infrastructure and Sustainable Mobility is funding works to remedy water loss in five southern regions: Basilicata, Calabria, Campania, Puglia, and Sicily.
+In fact, many tenders and contracts are planned to modernize and streamline the water distribution system in order to curb water loss, especially in southern Italy.
+The Italian Ministry of Infrastructure and Sustainable Mobility is funding works to remedy water loss in five southern regions: Basilicata, Calabria, Campania, Puglia, and Sicily.

 The rest of Europe also suffered drought and extreme heat waves.
-Last July, Portugal registered a new national record temperature, 47° C. For the first time, the United Kingdom experienced temperatures above 40° C. In Norway, temperatures reached 44° C forecast is particularly alarming in view of in various areas, while Tromsø, the third largest city in the Arctic Polar Circle, experienced a temperature of 30° C. According to the European Drought Observatory, by mid-August, half of the European continent was affected by a heat wave.
+Last July, Portugal registered a new national record temperature, 47° C. For the first time, the United Kingdom experienced temperatures above 40° C. In Norway, temperatures reached 44° C in various areas, while Tromsø, the third largest city in the Arctic Polar Circle, experienced a temperature of 30° C. According to the European Drought Observatory, by mid-August, half of the European continent was affected by a heat wave.
 The economic damage caused by this extreme phenomenon is estimated at billions of US dollars, primarily in the agricultural sector, infrastructure, and buildings, and especially in Spain, Italy, France, and Hungary.
 Moreover, the drought caused a threefold increase in fires (compared to a sixteen-year average) which devastated over 400,000 hectares of fields and forests, an area roughly equivalent to the Valle d'Aosta Region.